Notice of Construction Permits

 Applying for an NOC Permit

-Once Spokane Clean Air receives the NOC permit application and accompanying information, a 15-day public notice is posted on the agency’s webpage, and staff reviews the project to ensure that all applicable local, state and federal air pollution regulations are addressed.
+Once we receive the NOC permit application and accompanying information, a 15-day public notice is posted on the agency’s webpage, and staff reviews the project to ensure that all applicable local, state and federal air pollution regulations are addressed.
 After the review, a draft NOC approval will be sent to the applicant, detailing approval conditions and deadline for notifying the agency of any concerns with meeting the approval conditions.
 A final NOC permit is issued with an invoice for the review fees.
 The entire process typically takes 30-60 days after receipt of complete application.
 More complex NOC reviews can take 90 days or more.

 - NOC permit application forms